-In early career he served in the USS Trenton (CL-11), USS Augusta (CA-31), USS Chester (CA-27), and USS Chaumont (AP-5).
+In the early part of his career Frankel served in the USS Trenton (CL-11), Augusta (CA-31), Chester (CA-27), and Chaumont (AP-5).
 Following this sea duty, he was Russian language student in Riga, Latvia, 1936-1938.
 He then served in the USS Ellet (DD-398) as gunnery officer and XO.
-He was Assistant Naval Attaché, Moscow, and Assistant Naval Attaché for Air, Murmansk-Archangel--service in connection with Lend-Lease shipments to USSR, directing repairs to U.S. vessels, salvaging stranded and abandoned vessels, and supervising hospitalization and repatriation of survivors.
-He served on staff of CinCPac and officer in charge, Joint Intelligence Center Pacific Ocean Area; Assistant Chief of Staff, CinCPac; Deputy Director for Security, ONI; Deputy Director, Naval Intelligence; and Chief of Staff, DIA from 1961 until his retirement in 1964.
+He was Assistant Naval Attaché, Moscow, and Assistant Naval Attaché for Air, Murmansk-Archangel -- service in connection with Lend-Lease shipments to the Soviet Union, directing repairs to U.S. vessels, salvaging stranded and abandoned vessels, and supervising hospitalization and repatriation of survivors.
+He served on the staff of CinCPac and as officer in charge, Joint Intelligence Center Pacific Ocean Area; Assistant Chief of Staff, CinCPac; Deputy Director for Security, ONI; Deputy Director, Naval Intelligence; and Chief of Staff, DIA, from 1961 until his retirement in 1964.

-In this selection from his third interview with Dr. John T. Mason Jr. at the Mendota Apartments, Washington D.C., on 2 September 1970, Admiral Frankel recounts a harrowing tale shortly after the U.S. entry into World War II.
-Ordered to report to the embassy in Moscow from the city of Kuybyshev, Frankel tells of his fateful flight -- and crash -- aboard a Tupolev TB-3 in the frigid Russian winter.
+In this selection from his third interview with Dr. John T. Mason Jr. at the Mendota Apartments in Washington D.C., on 2 September 1970, Admiral Frankel recounts a harrowing tale shortly after the U.S. entry into World War II.
+Ordered to report to the embassy in Moscow from the city of Kuybyshev, Frankel tells of his fateful flight -- and crash -- in a Tupolev TB-3 in the frigid Russian winter.